 By submitting entries to Prism, contestants agree to these terms.

-I give the Department of Languages and Literature at Ferris State University permission to publish my award-winning essay or artwork in The Prism, both in hard copy and in electronic formats.
+I give the Department of English, Literature, and World Languages at Ferris State University permission to publish my award-winning essay or artwork in The Prism, both in hard copy and in electronic formats.
 I understand that others may, then, have access to my work via the Internet.

 I also certify that the writing is my own and that I have given credit for any words, ideas or images that are not my own.
 All other images and artwork are my original creations.
 This work has not been previously published.